-II.
 COUNTRY CONTEXT

-Mozambique is a rural country of approximately 23 million people where the impact of HIV and other major preventable diseases (e.g. malaria, tuberculosis and waterborne diseases) contribute to Mozambique's life expectancy of 52 years and low United Nations Human Development Index ranking of 184 out of 187 countries.
+Mozambique is a predominantly rural country of approximately 23 million people where the impact of HIV and other major preventable diseases (e.g. malaria, tuberculosis and waterborne diseases) contribute to Mozambique's relatively low life expectancy of 51 years and United Nations Human Development Index ranking of 184 out of 187 countries.

-HIV Epidemiology: Mozambique faces a severe generalized HIV epidemic that has adversely affected growth and development in the country, and has taxed a fragile health system.
-The prevalence of HIV among Mozambican adults aged 15-49 is 11.5% (2009 national seroprevalence survey), with prevalence among women higher than men (13.1% vs. 9.2%).
+HIV Epidemiology: Mozambique faces a severe, generalized HIV epidemic that has adversely affected growth and development in the country, and has taxed a fragile health system.
+The prevalence of HIV among Mozambicans aged 15-49 is 11.5% (2009 national seroprevalence survey), with prevalence among women higher than men (13.1% vs. 9.2%).
 Young women (aged 15-24 years), particularly in Sofala and Gaza provinces, are disproportionately affected at rates five and six times higher in comparison to men.
 Prevalence among children aged 0-11 years is 1.4%.
-Regional prevalence varies substantially from 17.8% in southern provinces to 5.6% in northern provinces, with disproportionately higher rates in urban settings in the north.
+Regional prevalence varies substantially from 19.8% in southern provinces to 3.7% in northern provinces.
 An estimated 1.4 million Mozambicans are living with HIV, with an additional 821,000 orphaned children directly affected by the epidemic.
-Although almost every Mozambican (98.5%) has heard of HIV, only one-third of the adult population has a comprehensive knowledge of the epidemic.
+Although almost every Mozambican (98.5%) has heard of HIV, only one-third of the adult population has a comprehensive knowledge of the disease.
 Key drivers of Mozambique's HIV epidemic are risky sexual behaviors, low rates of male circumcision, low and inconsistent condom use, mobility and migration, and sex work.

-Systems: Eighty-two percent of Mozambicans live on less than two dollars per day and with the limited health infrastructure, more than half of Mozambicans walk over one hour to reach the nearest health facility.
-Health facilities face frequent commodity stock outs and a general dearth of basic amenities: 55% lack electricity (Ministry of Health [MOH], 2009) and 41% running water (MOH, 2010).
+Systems: Eighty-two percent of Mozambicans live on less than two dollars per day.
+With limited health infrastructure, more than half of all Mozambicans walk over one hour to reach the nearest health facility.
+Health facilities face frequent commodity shortages and a general dearth of basic amenities: 55% lack electricity and 41% lack running water.
 Likewise, human resources for health (HRH) are severely constrained in Mozambique.
-With only 4 doctors and 39 nurses per 100,000 population (MOH, 2011), and 429 social workers in the country (Ministry of Women and Social Action, 2010), Mozambique faces some of the most critical HRH shortages in the world.
-Systems for tracking, motivating, and retaining staff are weak.
-Frontline health providers are often poorly trained and have limited management skills, and GRM capability to oversee its policies and regulations and to coordinate all health players is weak, resulting in poor supervision and coordination.
+With only five doctors and 24 nurses per 100,000 population, and 429 social workers in the country, Mozambique faces some of the most critical HRH shortages in the world.
+There are an inadequate number of trained and competent health care workers in all cadres, including an uneven geographic distribution of health providers, who are often poorly trained and have limited supervision.
+Most recently, there was a national physicians' strike which further strained the relationship between health professionals and the Ministry of Health (MOH).
+The GRM's capability to oversee its policies and regulations and to coordinate all health actors is weak, resulting in poor overall supervision and coordination.
 Information systems and monitoring and evaluation (M&E) efforts are generally unable to provide timely and accurate health system data.
-Only 7.7% of the national budget is allocated to health spending (Ministry of Finance, 2012), and external resources or donor support accounted for 70% of the national budget for health in 2010 (MOH, 2010).